 The General tab of your project settings should resemble the following:

-For a detailed overview of app signing, see Maintaining Your Signing Identities and Certificates.
+For a detailed overview of app signing, see Create, export, and delete signing certificates.

 Add an App Icon